SystemsApproach/tcpcc/variants.rst

 Internet and the wireless last-hop over the Radio Access Network (RAN).
-This "special case" perspective is warranted because (1) the wireless link is typically the bottleneck due to the scarcity of radio spectrum, and (2) the bandwidth available in the RAN can be highly variable due to a combination of device mobility and radio interference.
+This "special case" perspective is warranted because (1) the wireless link is typically the bottleneck due to the scarcity of radio spectrum, (2) the bandwidth available in the RAN can be highly variable due to a combination of device mobility and radio interference, and (3) the number of devices being served by a given base station fluctuates as devices move from one cell to another.

 .. _fig-mobile:
 .. figure:: figures/Slide12.png